top of page

 Why Neutral Spine Matters in Prenatal Yoga

-In prenatal yoga, practicing a neutral spine is key.
-Neutral spine means maintaining the natural S-curve without exaggerating or flattening it.
+In prenatal yoga, practicing a neutral spine is essential.
+A neutral spine means maintaining the natural S-curve without exaggerating or flattening it.
 You might hear cues to “flatten your back,” but this is not physiologically accurate (or possible).
-Trying to flatten the spine out removes the natural curves and can cause tension or instability.
+Attempting to flatten the spine removes the natural curves and can cause tension or instability.

 A neutral spine supports your baby’s weight and helps your body adapt to changes.
-It also protects your back and pelvis, which is important as your center of gravity shifts.
+It also protects your back and pelvis, which is crucial as your center of gravity shifts.
+Embracing this alignment fosters a deeper connection to your body and enhances your overall well-being.

 How to Observe Your Spine’s Shape